Get a $25 Kite & Key Cafe Gift Card for Half Price [DINING DEAL OF THE WEEK]

 I just love dining out.
 It's one of my favorite things in the whole world - and since I cook most of my meals at home, meals catered in at work are always a huge treat.
 One place that we often use for our working lunches is Kite & Key Cafe located on Franklin St. in Evansville, and it's always a good day when you see it's a Kite & Key day!
 They serve breakfast and lunch daily and everything is made fresh!
 They also offer bakery items like birthday cakes, pies, cinnamon rolls, and homemade cookies, as well as a coffee and tea shop!

-So, be on the lookout this Monday, May 25, 2020 at Seize the Deal to score a $25 gift card for only $12.50 which can be used to eat in or carry out.
+Check out Seize the Deal to score a $25 gift card for only $12.50 which can be used to eat in or carry out.
 But supplies are limited!
-Download our app and turn on your app alerts to receive a notification when it's live!
+Download our app and turn on your app alerts to receive notifications about Seize the Deal dining deals, auctions, and more!

 And check out some of their delicious offerings below!